 Steve Johnson joined the I3 Advisory Board after 13 years of service to the company as Senior Vice President.
-Mr Johnson is the current Chair of the Forensics Science Standards Board (FSSB) of the Organization of Scientific Area Committees (OSAC), a National Institute of Standards and Technology (NIST) entity dedicated to strengthening the nation’s use of forensic science by facilitating the development of technically sound forensic science standards and by promoting the adoption of those standards by the forensic science community.
+Mr. Johnson is the former Chair of the Forensics Science Standards Board (FSSB) of the Organization of Scientific Area Committees (OSAC), a National Institute of Standards and Technology (NIST) entity dedicated to strengthening the nation’s use of forensic science by facilitating the development of technically sound forensic science standards and by promoting the adoption of those standards by the forensic science community.
 He currently chairs the very first OSAC Science and Technology Review Panel.

 Mr. Johnson served in the past as President and Chair of the International Association for Identification (IAI), as secretary and chair of the IAI Forensic Art Certification Board, as chair of the IAI Science and Practices Committee, as chair of the IAI Biometric Information Systems Committee and the chair of the IAI Facial Identification provisional sub-committee.
 He currently serves as a member of the IAI Forensic Art Certification Board, as Chair of the IAI Face Identification Subcommittee and as the organization’s Resolutions Recording Secretary.
 In addition to his affiliation with the IAI, Mr. Johnson is an Associate Member of the International Association of Cranio-Facial Identifiers, a member of the American Academy of Forensic Sciences Standards Board (ASB) Consensus Body for Friction Ridge Examination and as a member of the OSAC Face Identification Subcommittee.

 Finally, as part of I3, Mr. Johnson served as Senior Vice President of West Virginia Operations.
 Steve worked numerous forensic/biometric support contracts for the Department of Defense (DoD) and was actively involved in the development of DoD forensics and biometric standards.
 He is an IAI Certified Latent Print Examiner (CLPE) and Forensic Artist.
 He is currently one of I3’s Senior Facial Identification instructors.
 Prior to joining I3, Steve served 20 years in the law enforcement community providing leadership and expertise in criminal investigation and forensic sciences at the municipal and state levels.